Notes on the Geography of Japan: Nara: Todaiji

 Some do not.

 Tamonten, one of four heavenly guardians; this one watches the dangerous North.

-Komokuten, another of the four heavenly guardians; he destroys obstacles in the path of Buddhism.
+Komokuten, another of the four heavenly guardians, destroys obstacles in the path of Buddhism.

-Flanking the Daibutsu is a newer, smaller image of Avalokiteshwara, a very popular bodhisattva and in this case the object of many requests.
+Flanking the Daibutsu is a newer, smaller image of Avalokiteshwara, a very popular bodhisattva and the object of many requests.

 * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * The Philippines * Poland * Portugal * Senegal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *